 Once on the site, MovingClaims.net click on the picture icon titled “Filing Your Moving Claim/Complaint” and fill out the necessary information in the fields provided.
 Please note this is ONLY the registration part of your claim/complaint, therefore we would only need a general outline of your claims/complaints.
 Shortly after registering we will contact you to provide you with the opportunity to submit any additional supporting documents i.e. photos, receipts, notations made on documentation from the move, etc. Remember: There are procedures set by the government that you as the customer, and your moving company, are obligated to follow.
 Please read the back of the moving contract, labeled “BILL OF LADING”.
 You will find the various terms and conditions governing your type of moving contract on the reverse side.

-Once we receive your claim registration through our site or via mail, it is entered into our system’s database and a file is generated.
+Once we receive your claim registration through our site, it is entered into our system’s database and a file is generated.
 A Claim Acknowledgement Notice will be sent to you via email or mail within 24–72 hours of the following business day.
-This email will ask that you please allow 2 - 5 business days for us to validate your patronage with the company you are filing a claim/complaint against.
+This email will ask that you please allow up to 7 business days for us to validate your patronage with the company you are filing a claim/complaint against.

 Once your registration is validated we will then contact you to gather further details.
-The next correspondence you will receive from us will include a 6 page form titled the Claim Procedures Package, (CPP) which you will need to fill out and return to the address provided.
+The next correspondence you will receive from us will be the Claim Procedures Package, (CPP) which you will need to fill out online.
 The package itself is self-explanatory but our offices are open Monday through Friday 9am to 5pm EST, feel free to give us a call with any questions.
 The package will request for you to validate your claims and provide supporting documents, such as a letter detailing all of the inconveniences incurred as well as any damage and/or loss, a copy of all documentation from your move, and photographs of the damaged items (if any).
-A lot of the information requested is only for us to better validate your claims and is not mandatory.

 Once your moving provider determines the claim settlement amount, a "SETTLEMENT OF CLAIM & GLOBAL RELEASE OF LIABILITY FORM" is sent out to you via mail or email.
 This form shows the amount of the settlement and the conditions of accepting the settlement.
 At this time you will only be required to sign and notarize the settlement letter before returning it to us.
 Once you mail this form back to us, we will record it in your file and forward it on to your moving provider for them to release final payment.
 It is important to remember that we are a third party claims processing company.
 We do not issue your check, your contract is with the moving provider (the responsible party) and they will issue you a check.